SEAF-CS/csiem-data/code/import/wamsi_theme5/readme.md

 Midway through the file extra columns appear, without any header information.
 Columns AB and AC are assumed to be a continuation of columns T & U, column T - AA have been removed from import from row 32282 onwards.

 ![image](https://github.com/AquaticEcoDynamics/csiem-data/assets/19967037/b6551ee2-b766-4beb-8c8a-4428ee782559)

+The exact deployment height of the sensors is unknown and not listed in the Theme 5 report.